waddafunk/Smithsonians_Discrete_Hilbert_Fourier_Hartley_Transforms/README.md

 # Smithsonians_Discrete_Hilbert_Fourier_Hartley_Transforms
  An implementation from the Smithsonian Astrophysical Observatory of some notorious transforms ready to use in c/c++

-### CAREFULLY READ COMMENTS OF THE AUTHORS ABOVE THEIR FUNCTIONS IN "transforms.h" BEFORE USING THEM.
+### CAREFULLY READ COMMENTS OF THE AUTHORS ABOVE THEIR FUNCTIONS IN "transforms.c" BEFORE USING THEM.

 I did not write those functions, the Smithsonian Astrophysical Observatory did.
 I just isolated the references for the transforms from a much bigger project